ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a group of children sitting at desks in what appears to be a classroom or dining area.
-The children are seated in rows, facing forward, with bowls or containers in front of them on the desks.
-The focus is on one boy at the front who is smiling slightly and looking directly at the camera.
-He is wearing a light brown shirt and has a green face mask pulled down below his chin.
-Other children in the background are also visible, some smiling or engaging with each other.

-Key elements:
-- Several children seated at wooden desks arranged in rows.
-- Each child has a bowl or container in front of them, suggesting mealtime or a distribution of food.
-- The children are in casual clothing, predominantly light brown shirts or school uniforms.
-- Most children wear face masks either pulled down or hanging, indicating an awareness of health precautions.
-- The background is dimly lit with a wall and window partially visible.
+The image shows a classroom setting with several young children seated at wooden desks.
+The children, all wearing school uniforms, are smiling and appear engaged.
+Each child has a plastic bowl in front of them, with some bowls being green with blue lids and others white with blue lids.
+Some children wear face masks, either around their necks or on their faces, suggesting health precautions are being observed.

+The background is relatively dim, with muted walls and a window allowing some natural light into the room.
+The focus is on the children, particularly a boy in the middle foreground who is looking directly at the camera with a friendly expression.

-- There is no visible text in the image.
+There is no text visible in the image.
+The layout captures a candid, warm moment of children in a learning environment, aligning well with themes of education and development typical in annual reports.

-Overall, the image conveys a setting of children in a communal environment, likely related to education or a meal program, fitting for an annual development report emphasizing child welfare or education initiatives.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p5_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a simple graphic of a page curl effect on a square document or report page.
-The layout shows the top right corner of the page being folded over, revealing the underside which is shaded to give a sense of depth and dimension.

-There is no text visible on the page or in the image itself.
-The key element is the curled corner, which suggests the idea of turning a page or revealing content underneath, fitting for use in an annual development report to symbolize progress, transition, or unveiling new information.
-The background is black, which contrasts sharply with the white page and the gray shading of the curled corner.
+The image shows a portion of a document with a page curl effect on the top-right corner, giving the impression that the page is being turned.
+The visible part of the page is mostly white with no text, images, or other design elements apparent in this cropped view.
+The background behind the page is solid black, creating a strong contrast with the white page.
+This layout is often used to indicate a page-turning or to highlight the edge of a document in digital formats.
+Since this is said to be part of an annual development report, the image likely serves as a visual or design element rather than containing key report content itself.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p5_img2.png)